Cyrtodactylus nuaulu

 Cyrtodactylus nuaulu is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Indonesia.

 Etymology

 The specific name, nuaulu, is in honor of the Nuaulu people.

-Geographic range
+Geographic distribution

-C. nuaulu is found on Seram Island in Maluku Province, Indonesia.
+Cyrtodactylus nuaulu is found on Seram Island in Maluku Province, Indonesia.

+Habitat

+The preferred natural habitat of Cyrtodactylus nuaulu is forest, at elevations as high as 1,500 m.